Sequentially Optimal Pricing under Informational Robustness: Dynamically Inconsistent Informationally Robust Objectives

 \subsection{Sophistication}

-While the previous section shows that the worst-case information structure for the seller at $t=1$ will generally induce an equilibrium where the seller does not optimize against the worst-case at time $t=2$, one might instead insist on maintaining that the seller \emph{maximizes} against the worst-case information arrival process, but \emph{acknowledges} that this may change over time.
-Such a seller is dynamically inconsistent, but aware of this.
+While the previous section shows that the worst-case information structure for the seller at $t=1$ will generally induce an equilibrium where the seller does not optimize against the worst case at $t=2$, one might instead insist that the seller \emph{maximizes} against the worst-case learning process, while \emph{acknowledging} that this may change over time.
+Such a seller is dynamically inconsistent, but aware of this fact.

-To be precise, this alternative induces the following assumption regarding the objectives of each of the players is as follows:
+To be precise, this alternative induces the following assumptions regarding the objectives of each player:

-\begin{itemize} \item At time 1, the seller anticipates the choice $p_{2}(p_{1})$ that he would make at time 2, and chooses the price $p_{1}$ to maximize profit against the worst-case information arrival process, given $p_{1}$ and $p_{2}(p_{1})$.
+\begin{itemize} \item At $t=1$, the seller chooses $p_{1}$ anticipating the equilibrium strategies $\sigma_2(h^2_S)$ he would adopt at $t=2$.
+In particular, $p_{1}$ is chosen to maximize profit in the equilibrium induced by some worst-case learning process.
+Denote this learning process by $\Pi_1, \Pi_{2,1}$.

-\item Nature then chooses an information structure, $\mathcal{I}_{1}$ for the buyer, to minimize the seller's total discounted profit at time 1, assuming the worst-case choice of $\mathcal{I}_{2}$ given $p_{2}(p_{1})$.
-The choice of $\mathcal{I}_{1}$ is observed by the time 2 seller (and the buyer).

-\item At time 1, the buyer decides whether to purchase or not as a function of the worst-case information arrival process the seller expects at time 1.